 On November 20, 2014, the Company entered into an Exclusive License Agreement with UM (the "UM License") for the use of certain Aging-related Frailty Mesenchymal Stem Cell ("MSC") technology rights developed by our CSO at UM.
-The UM License is a worldwide, exclusive license, with right to sublicense, with respect to any and all know-how specifically related to the development of the culture-expanded MSCs for Aging-related Frailty used at the Human-induced pluripotent stem cell-derived MSCs (IMSCs"), all standard operating procedures used to create the IMSCs, and all data supporting isolation, culture, expansion, processing, cryopreservation and management of the IMSCs.
+The UM License is a worldwide, exclusive license, with right to sublicense, with respect to any and all know-how specifically related to the development of the culture-expanded mesenchymal stem cells for Aging-related Frailty used at the Human-induced pluripotent stem cell-derived mesenchymal stem cells (IMSCs"), all standard operating procedures used to create the IMSCs, and all data supporting isolation, culture, expansion, processing, cryopreservation and management of the IMSCs.
 The Company is required to pay UM (i) a license issue fee of \$5,000, (ii) a running royalty in an amount equal to three percent of annual net sales on products or services developed from the technology, payable on a country-by-country basis beginning on the date of first commercial sale through termination of the UM License Agreement, and which may be reduced to the extent we are required to pay royalties to a third party for the same product or process, (iii) escalating annual cash payments of up to fifty thousand dollars, subject to offset.
 The agreement extends for up to 20 years from the last date a product or process is commercialized from the technology and was amended in 2017 to modify certain milestone completion dates as detailed below.
 In 2021 the license fee was increased by an additional \$100,000, to defray patent costs.
 In addition, the Company issued 110,387 unregistered shares of Class A common stock to UM.

 The milestone payment amendments shifted the triggering payments to three payments of \$500,000, to be paid within six months of: (a) the completion of the first Phase 3 clinical trial of the products (based upon the final data unblinding); (b) the receipt by the Company of approval for the first new drug application ("NDA"), biologics application ("BLA"), or other marketing or licensing application for the product; and (c) the first sale following product approval.
-"Approval" refers to Product approval, licensure, or other marketing authorization by the U.S. Food and Drug Administration, or any successor agency.
-The amendments also provided for the Company's license of additional technology, to the extent not previously included in the UM License, and granted the Company an exclusive option to obtain an exclusive license for (a) the Hypoplastic Left Heart Syndrome ("HLHS") investigational new drug application ("IND") with ckit+ cells; and (b) UMP-438 titled "Method of Determining Responsiveness to Cell Therapy in Dilated Cardiomyopathy."
+"Approval" refers to Product approval, licensure, or other marketing authorization by the